 Don’t Shake Hands

-Research in fact suggests that a firm handshake projects extroversion and emotional expressiveness, may affect the likelihood of our being hired for a job, and increases the likelihood of our being judged conscientious.
+Research in fact suggests that a firm handshake projects extraversion and emotional expressiveness, may affect the likelihood of our being hired for a job, and increases the likelihood of our being judged conscientious.
 On the other hand (pun intended), research also shows a vast number of infections are passed from person to person via the hands.
-Hand washing and sterile technique are now well known to have revolutionized surgery, dramatically reducing the number of post-operative infections and deaths, turning surgery from a likely date with death into a life-saving intervention that’s transformed for the better the lives of tens of millions of people.
+Hand washing and sterile technique are now well known to have revolutionized surgery, dramatically reducing the number of post-operative infections and deaths, turning surgery from a likely date with death into a life-saving intervention that’s transformed the lives of tens of millions of people for the better.

 For reasons that we still don’t understand, in the winter months in North America the rate of viral infections rises dramatically.
 Many theories have been proposed to explain this, but no definitive proof exists for any of them.
 But the same vector of transmission exist in winter as do in summer: coughing, sneezing, and hand-to-hand contact.
 Being a doctor, I see a disproportionate share of these viral infections, so find myself at a higher risk than most for catching them.
 Which is why I wash my hands constantly, as doctors are trained to do.

 Only, studies show, they don’t.
 At least, not nearly as much as they should.
 It seems so simple.
 And in hospital settings where it’s been shown to reduce rates of patient infections in study after study, so important.
 So why don’t doctors do it more consistently?
 For the dumbest but most common of reasons: it’s a hassle.
 As with many other desirable behaviors, as low as the activation energy required may be, it’s often still too high.
 Hospitals across the country are engaged in experiments designed to lower that activation energy and get more health care providers to wash their hands more consistently, but only time will reveal if any of them work.